tugrul512bit/Cekirdekler/README.md

 <h1>Features</h1>
 <ul>
-<li><b>Implicit multi device control:</b> from CPUs to any number of GPUs and ACCeelerators.
+<li><b>Implicit multi device control:</b> from CPUs to any number of GPUs and ACCelerators.
 Explicit in library-side for compatibility and performance, implicit for client-coder for the ease of GPGPU to concentrate on opencl kernel code.
 Selection of devices can be done implicitly or explicitly to achieve ease-of-setup or detailed device query. </li>
 <li><b>Iterative load balancing between devices:</b> uniquely done for each different compute(explicit control with user-given compute-id).
 Multiple devices get more and more fair work loads until the ratio of work distribution converges to some point.
 Partitionig workload completes a kernel with less latency which is applicable for hot-spot loops and some simple embarrassingly-parallel algorithms.
 Even better for streaming data with pipelining option enabled.</li>
 <li><b>Pipelining for reads, computes and writes(host - device link):</b> either by the mercy of device drivers or explicit event-based queue management.
 Hides the latency of least time consuming part(such as writes) behind the most time consuming part(such as compute).
 GPUs can run buffer copies and opencl kernels concurrently.</li>
 <li><b>Pipelining between devices(device - host - device):</b> Concurrently run multiple stages to overlap them in timeline and gain advantage of multiple GPUs(and FPGAa, CPUs) for even non-separable(because of atomics and low-level optimizations) kernels of a time-consuming pipeline.
 Each device runs a different kernel but at the same time with other devices and uses double buffers to overlap even data movements between pipeline stages.</li>